'Being nato': Murder accused shot victim three times

 Mann said during the next months Phillips bought the shotgun, ammunition, a gun holder and tried to find a balaclava.

-Phillips, who didn't have a firearms licence, cleaned the rusted old gun up, tested it by firing six rounds and reported back to the seller that it was working.
+Phillips, who didn't have a firearms licence, cleaned the rusted old gun, tested it by firing six rounds and reported back to the seller that it was working.

-When asked by the seller why he needed a balaclava Phillips told the friend: "Balaclavas are handy as, eh cuz."
+When the seller asked why he needed a balaclava Phillips told the friend: "Balaclavas are handy as, eh cuz."

 In a response to the friend about long-barrelled guns Phillips messaged: "Long barrel for long shot and sawn-off for 'being nato'."